 Turn on the rotisserie and make sure the roast rotates freely during cooking.

 Close the lid.

-Remove it when the internal temperature reaches 125F for medium-rare.
+Remove it from the grill when the internal temperature reaches 125F for rare or 145F for medium.

-If you'd like to learn how to use a BBQ rotisserie click here.
+If you'd like to learn more about how to use a BBQ rotisserie click here.

 If you'd like to see a Rotisserie Chicken recipe click here.